erickpece/propresenter_lib/README.md

 # propresenter_lib

-This is a planned Python library designed to help generate ProPresenter files.
+This is a Python library designed to help generate ProPresenter files.

+## Purpose

+This project was created to streamline a repetitive, weekly ProPresenter building process.
+The scope of the current project is mostly for adding single media elements on each slide - not lyrics or other text.
+I may add those capabilities in the future.

 ## Examples